rust-lang/book/nostarch/chapter07.md

 Rust’s `use` keyword works to shorten lengthy function calls by bringing the modules of the function you want to call into a scope.
-Here’s an example of bringing the `a::series::of` namespace into a binary crate’s root scope:
+Here’s an example of bringing the `a::series::of` module into a binary crate’s root scope:

 <span class="filename">Filename: src/main.rs</span>